yjsunnn/yjsunnn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Research Assistant in the Department of Computing at The Hong Kong Polytechnic University (PolyU).
-Starting September 2025, I will begin my PhD at PolyU, supervised by [Prof. Lei Zhang](https://www4.comp.polyu.edu.hk/~cslzhang/).
+I am currently a PhD student in the Department of Computing at The Hong Kong Polytechnic University (PolyU), supervised by [Prof. Lei Zhang](https://www4.comp.polyu.edu.hk/~cslzhang/).
 Previously, I received my B.Eng. from Harbin Institute of Technology and my M.Sc. from Peking University.

 ### Research Interests
 - **Low-level computer vision**.
 A major challenge in super-resolution is the uncontrollable artifacts stemming from its intrinsically ill-posed nature.
 I am particularly interested in how to exploit ***multi-frame information*** to generate higher-quality and controllable outputs from degraded inputs.